lmoncla/illumina_pipeline/README.md

 #### self.reference_sequence_name = name
 =======
-#### self.use_different_reference_for_each_sample = `True` or `False`
-Specify True to map all of the samples to the same reference sequence or False to map each sample to it's own reference.
-If specifying False, then you need to put the fasta reference file into the same folder as the trimmed fastqs.
-The easiest way to do this is to run the pipeline and do only Trimming, which will combine the forward and reverse fastq files and make folders with their specific names.
-Then just move the fasta reference files into the appropriate folder.

-#### self.reference_sequence = `path to reference sequence`
-If you are mapping everything to the same reference sequence, then you have to specify the full path to the reference sequence you wish to use.
-The reference sequence should be in fasta format and can end in .fasta or .fa.
-Ex: User/Documents/CA04_HA.fa

-#### self.reference_sequence_name = `name`
-Bowtie2 requires the user to input a "base name" for the reference sequence.
-For this, specify the actual name of the reference sequence, NOT the path.
-Ex: CA04_HA.fasta

 #### SET SNP CALLING PARAMETERS:
 One important note here is that if you would like SNPs to be annotated as to whether they cause a coding region change, then you need to put together gtf files and configure new genomes in snpEff.
 Instructions for how to do that are at the end of this document.